diantonioandrea/CLIbrary/README.md

 which would return something similar to[^1]:

-	●  CLIbrary v1.7.1
+	●  CLIbrary v1.7.2
-	A standardized collection of CLI utilities written in Python to handle commands, I/O and files.
+	A comprehensive Python library of standard CLI utilities for convenient command, I/O, and file handling.
 	Developed by Andrea Di Antonio, more on https://github.com/diantonioandrea/CLIbrary Documentation on https://github.com/diantonioandrea/CLIbrary/blob/main/docs.md
 	Bug tracker on https://github.com/diantonioandrea/CLIbrary/issues

-[^1]: Example referring to version 1.7.1
+[^1]: Example referring to version 1.7.2

 ### Importing CLIbrary